Jhongert/Flashcard-Generator/README.md

 - Clone this repo. `git clone https://github.com/Jhongert/Flashcard-Generator.git`.
 - Navigate to Flashcard-Generator folder. `cd Flashcard-Generator`.
 - Install all dependencies. `npm install`.
-- Open example.js to see an implementation example.
+- Open example.js to see how to implement these modules.
 - Run `node example.js` to see the result.

 ### Application Structure